Plano DWI Lawyer

 Once arrested, police can perform blood or urine tests to determine whether you have marijuana in your system.
 These tests are not always accurate, and having marijuana in your system does not necessarily mean you were intoxicated at the time of our arrest, as it could be from past use.
 These cases can be challenged, and you want the right marijuana DWI attorney handling your case.

-Talk To A Board Certified Dallas Criminal Expert Today
+Talk To A Board Certified Plano Criminal Expert Today